Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: Early Morning, Closes by 4 pm

-7. Lamia Bay to Saddle Peak Trek
+7. Lamia Bay to Saddle Peak Trekking Trail

+As you embark on the Saddle Peak trek and keep walking across beaches and creeks, you will spot many natural wonders like unique plants, wild animals, and insects.
+The rocky terrain adds an element of challenge to the trekking adventure.
+Since the forest canopy prevents sunlight from entering and hence you’ve to be back to the base by 4:30.
+Hiring a guide is compulsory and is issued by the forest department as one may easily get lost.
 Staying here overnight is not permitted.
-Forest canopy prevents sunlight from entering and hence you’ve to be back to the base by 4:30.
-Hiring a guide is compulsory and is issued by the forest department as one may easily get lost.

 Distance: 10 km